getoutreach/devenv/docs/devspace-proposal/README.md

 #### Performance

 The development pods are not going to stay around forever and need to be recreated when manifests and Dockerfile change.
-With cloud devenv they also need to be recreated after the cluster goes to sleep.
+With cloud devenv they also need to be recreated after the cluster wakes up from sleep.

 This leads to long time to ready/run in such a container.
 To avoid this, nightly build creates images with latest packages built in, Buildkit and dev pod share package cache, so devs don't have to redownload them all the time.